pedroidc/pedroidc.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* PhD in Information Engineering, Federal University of ABC, Current
+* MSc in Information Engineering, Federal University of ABC, 2017
-* M.S. in Jekyll, GitHub University, 2014
+* BSc in Information Engineering, Federal University of ABC, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* BSc in Science and Technology, Federal University of ABC, 2013

 Work experience
 ======